 4. Vegan Lemon Curd

 In the mood for something light at the end of your romantic Valentine’s Day dinner?
-Try this lovely vegan lemon curd recipe.
+Try this lovely vegan lemon curd for a refreshing, light began Valentine’s Day dessert!
 With just the right balance of sweetness and lemony zing, it’s a zesty delight which satisfies the sweet tooth and pleases the palate.
 A flawless choice if your paramour isn’t partial to chocolate.

 Servings: 2 cups / Prep time: 40 min / Cook time: 15 min / Refrigerate time: 120 min